zeh/random-art-generator/docs/running.md

 The filename for an input image, if any.

 When present, the input image that serves as the starting image before anything is painted atop it.
 The [`--background-color`](#background-color) parameter is also ignored.

+#### <a id="low-power"></a>`--low-power`

+Instructs the application to use low power mode where appropriate.

+When this flag is set, the application decides to use low power more rather than the default of high performance mode whenever possible.
+This is likely to make generation slower.

+In practice, this has an effect when selecting which GPU card will be used to paint images in multi-GPU systems.
+In the default configuration, the most high-performance card (likely a "discrete" card) will be used; in low power mode, the best low-power card (likely an "integrated" card) is used instead.

 #### <a id="margins"></a>`-c`, `--margins <sizes>`